Welcome to the Christian Science Reading Room. A quiet public place to pray and study.

 Mary Baker Eddy

 In 1866, Mary Baker Eddy experienced a dramatic recovery from a life-threatening accident after reading one of Jesus’ healings.
-She yearned to know how and why.
+She yearned to know how and why and searched the Bible for answers.
 That search led to her discovery of Christian Science.

 History of this